atom-box/eleventy-base-blog/posts/sql-challenges.md

 layout: layouts/post.njk
 ---

-Caveat: __This is just a messy grab bag of mySQL notes.__
+**Caveat:** *This is a longish post*

+Do you want to clone a giant fake database?
+Do you want to see some practice things I made up to query it?
+Read on.

-Here are some specific exercises for warming up or staying practiced SQL!
-I am using MySQL but this all seems agnostic: the following should work with PostGreSQL, SQLite, MariaDB, et al.
+These are some specific exercises for warming up or staying practiced in SQL!
+I am using MySQL but this all seems agnostic: the following should work with PostGreSQL, SQLite, MariaDB, MS SQL Server, et al.

-# Activity 1: Try the Test db *Employees* from the DataCharmer repository
+# Activity 1: Clone and use the db *Employees*

-A good sample database is here: [Employee Test DB](https://github.com/datacharmer/test_db).
-(This is a large db; scroll down to Activity 2 if you need something smaller.)
+Employees is almost a million lines long.
+It is a machine generated db from the DataCharmer repository (Scroll down to Activity 2 if you need a smaller fake db.)

-This db has 300,000 example employees and 1 million salary records.
-A README in this repository gives one caveat: *This data was generated, and as such there are inconsistencies and subtle problems.
-Rather than removing them, we decided to leave the contents untouched, and use these issues as data cleaning exercises.*  When you use the db you may notice that for a given last name there will be 150 people with that last name.
-Always.
-So the data really is just a bunch of dice being rolled.
+[Employee Test DB](https://github.com/datacharmer/test_db) has 300,000 example employees and 1 million salary records.

 To get started, clone the repo [https://github.com/datacharmer/test_db](https://github.com/datacharmer/test_db) and then run from the CLI, as super user like this.
 ```
 $ sudo mysql < employees.sql
 ```

-## Exercises
+## Exercises for Activity 1

 Solve each SQL challenge using a SQL query.
 (Scroll down for solutions.)